Updated December 2021

 3. Analyse Your LinkedIn Company Page Analytics to Inform Your Content Approach

-Depending on your content goals, you may also like to set engagement targets.
-I also encourage you to create conversion goals in your google analytics and measure the referral traffic coming from LinkedIn.
+Depending on your content goals, you may also like to set engagement targets, and monitor the referral traffic coming from LinkedIn in your website’s Google analytics.

 Your Analytics page displays monthly engagement metrics for all your posts collectively.
 Test and measure your content to help guide the type of updates that are having an impact on your readers.
 Below is an example of Think Bespoke’s company page analytics which we review regularly to guide us on the type of content our followers are engaging with.